 It is based on two premises that all contents sent/received through HTTP communications may be sniffed and tampered by attackers and your destination server may be replaced with fake servers prepared by attackers.
 HTTP communication can be used only if no damage is caused or the damage is within the permissible extent even under the premises.
 If an application cannot accept the premises, please refer to "5.4.1.2.
 Communicating via HTTPS" and "5.4.1.3.
-Communicating via HTTPS with private certificate" The following sample code shows an application which performs an image search on a Web server, gets the result image and shows it.
-HTTP communication with the server is performed twice a search.
-The first communication is for searching image data and the second is for getting it.
+Communicating via HTTPS with private certificate".

+The following sample code shows an application which gets the specific image on a Web server, and shows it.
 The worker thread for communication process using AsyncTask is created to avoid the communications performing on the UI thread.
-Contents sent/received in the communications with the server are not considered as sensitive (e.g. the character string for searching, the URL of the image, or the image data) here.
-So, the received data such as the URL of the image and the image data may be provided by attackers.
+Contents sent/received in the communications with the server are not considered as sensitive (e.g. the URL of the image, or the image data) here.
+So, the received data such as the URL of the image and the image data may be provided by attackers10.
 To show the sample code simply, any countermeasures are not taken in the sample code by considering the received attacking data as tolerable.
-Also, the handlings for possible exceptions during JSON purse or showing image data are omitted.
-It is necessary to handle the exceptions properly depending on the application specs10.
+Also, the handlings for possible exceptions during HTTP connections or showing image data are omitted.
+It is necessary to handle the exceptions properly depending on the application specs.